AndreiBoris/Backend-Mini-Projects/README.md

 decided according to Swiss Tournament fashion and is the player with the most wins after the correct number of rounds have been played:

-Number of Rounds | Number of Players
+* Number of Rounds | Number of Players
-      1                   2
+*      1                   2
-      2                   3,4
+*      2                   3,4
-      3                   5,6,7,8
+*      3                   5,6,7,8
-      4                   9-16
+*      4                   9-16

 And so on.

-**Note**: see issues in this repository for problems with this.
+### Issues

+* If more than 8 players are included in the tournament, problems with the way the tournament is displayed arise.
+No effort was made to combat this as the purpose of the project was not related to the frontend, but if someone wants to use this project with this issue addressed, I'd be glad to address it.

+* If an odd number of players are included, a bug occurs where the last playing player will be swapped from round to round with the excluded player when they have the same number of wins (probably 0 wins apiece).
+Again, no effort was made to correct this, but it wouldn't be difficult to address if there is a need for this.

 # Personal notes